 YouTube's unique ID is found at end of the URL.
 For example, fj77lSG6Bl8 below:

 In addition to the basic video merge tag, you can set other parameters for how the video player image will appear in your campaign.
-Some video hosting services don't recognize all of the merge tag options.
-Be sure to check the table below to make sure your service supports the tags you add.
+Some video-hosting services don't recognize all of the merge tag options, so check the table below to make sure your service supports the tags you add.

 Sets the width of the screenshot in pixels.
 Defaults to the width of the screenshot provided by the hosting service.
 Maximum value is 450.
 Can only be used to reduce the screenshot size.

 Sets video title visibility.
 Y/N value.
 Defaults to Y to display the video title.
 Set to N to hide title.

 Sets screenshot image border.
 Y/N value.
 Defaults to Y to include border.
 Set to N for no border.

 Sets whether extra space is trimmed from screenshot.
 Y/N value.
 Defaults to Y to trim edges.
 Set to N to keep.

 Show or hide video ratings, stars or likes.
 Y/N value.
 Defaults to Y to display.
 Set to N to hide.